-The archipelago of Fernando de Noronha lies in the Atlantic Ocean, 225 miles off the coast of Brazil.
-With its crystal-clear water and rich marine life, the archipelago here is a heavenly retreat for underwater pleasures.
+The archipelago of Fernando de Noronha lies in the Atlantic Ocean, hundreds of kilometers off the brazilian coast.
+With its crystal-clear waters and rich marine life, the archipelago is a heavenly retreat for underwater pleasures.
 The main island (Ilha Fernando de Noronha) is sparsely populated and tourism has become the main source of income for locals.
-The archipelago can be reached either by plane or by boat.
-On you arrival you will be asked to pay an enviromental protection tax to IBAMA-Brazilian environment agency.
-There are various choices of where to stay on the island of Fernando de Noronha.
-All are typically modest.
-In all there are 70 inns, classified according to their facilities and touristy infrastructure, and a small hotel.
-Reservations should be made early, especially for the months of January, February, July and December, as well as for longer holidays.
+An enviromental protection tax must be paid by all visitors.

-Diving is the island's major attraction.
-It transparent water have 40m visibility, 230 fish species, 15 coral varieties and five types of shark.
-Snorkeling is best at Baia dos Porcos, Ponta das Caracas, Baia do Sueste and Atalaia, where there is a large pool at low tide.
-Scuba dive prefer Ilha Rata, Ilha do Morro de Fora, Enseada da Rasureta and Ponta da Sapata.
+Diving is the island's major attraction, the transparent waters have 40m visibility.
+Snorkeling is also practiced, the best spots are Baia dos Porcos, Ponta das Caracas, Baia do Sueste and Atalaia, where there is a large pool at low tide.

 Another major attraction is the lookout point Mirante dos Golfinhos, with access through a light level trekking of 1 km.
 It is possible to admire hundred of dolphins cavorting in the water at sunrise.